Blakeview

 PROFILE FAQ

-Blakeview has moderate levels of nearby infrastructure activity, ranking in the 44thth percentile nationally
+Blakeview has moderate levels of nearby infrastructure activity, ranking in the 49thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 13 projects likely to affect the area.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 13 projects likely impacting the area.
 Notable ones include Playford Alive Urban Renewal Project, Bentley Road Affordable Housing Development, Catherine McAuley School Upgrade, and The Entrance Estate Angle Vale.
-The following list details those most relevant.
+Below is a list of most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.